32 Recession-Proof Jobs To Thrive in Any Economy

 There is a constant need for first responders.
 Firefighting is physically intensive, and openings can be limited at a particular department.
 Other positions are volunteer-only.

 Consider becoming a wildland firefighter for more adventure and a potentially higher income.
-This apprenticeship program lasts up to four years, but you can protect large areas of land from destruction.
+This apprenticeship program lasts up to four years, but you can protect large land areas from destruction.

-As a corrections officer, you will most likely work within a jail, prison or youth detention center.
-There is a steady demand for this occupation in all economic climates because crime is a constant problem.
+As a corrections officer, you will most likely work in a jail, prison, or youth detention center.
+Because crime is a constant problem, there is a steady demand for this occupation in all economic climates.

 Being a hospice social worker is a commendable calling if you want to help individuals through the final chapter of their life.
 There are several different roles you can train for, including personal care and counseling.